How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 Hybrid approach: Some experts recommend a two-week gradual reduction followed by complete cessation.
 This gives you time to prepare support systems while still breaking the loop definitively.

-The famous 21-day habit rule is completely false.
-Dr. Maxwell Maltz, a plastic surgeon in the 1950s, observed patients adjusting to their new faces after surgery in about 21 days.
-He never claimed this applied to forming habits.
-Self-help books misinterpreted his observation and spread the myth for decades.
+Dr. Maxwell Maltz, a plastic surgeon in the 1950s, observed patients adjusting to new appearances in about 21 days.
+He never applied this observation to habit formation.
+Self-help authors misinterpreted his data and spread the 21-day myth for decades.
+You actually require between 18 and 254 days to form a new automatic behavior.

 10 Proven Techniques to Break Bad Habits Permanently